Step One: Start By Canvassing

-Sack dress: You probably rock a sack dress when you’re going out for a big meal, right?
+You probably rock a t-shirt or sack dress when you’re going out for a big meal, right?
 Which is what makes it absolutely perfect for dressing a brand-new bump, especially if you want to keep it under wraps for a while.

 See?
 You probably have more maternity options than you thought, and now you know exactly what you need.
 But you still don’t have to hit “add to cart” yet.
-The next steps in CCEP are just as important, so click here to read about them!
+The other steps in CCEP are just as important, so click here to read the next one!